-• In the course of its treasury activities, the Council will only borrow from permitted sources identified in TMP 4.
+- In the course of its treasury activities, the Council will only borrow from permitted sources identified in TMP 4. - The Council will not accept loans from individuals.

-- The Council will not accept loans from individuals. - In the course of its treasury activities, the Council will only invest with those counterparties which are on its approved lending list. - The identity and authenticity of commercial institutions (banks, building societies and other financial institutions) authorised to carry out borrowing and lending activity in the UK will be checked via the Financial Services Authority's website www.fsa.gov.uk. - All receipts/disbursements of funds will be undertaken by CHAPS settlement. - Direct Dealing mandates: The Council will provide (in the case of lending) / obtain (in the case of borrowing) and maintain on file dealing mandates with any new money market counterparty.
-The mandates should be on letter-headed paper, dated and signed. - All banking transactions will only be undertaken by the personnel authorised to operate the Council's banks accounts. - If the Authority takes/provides loans from individuals, it will establish robust procedures for verifying and recording the appropriate financial and personal information of such individuals.
+- In the course of its treasury activities, the Council will only invest with those counterparties which are on its approved lending list. - The identity and authenticity of commercial institutions (banks, building societies and other financial institutions) authorised to carry out borrowing and lending activity in the UK will be checked via Bank of England/Prudential Regulation Authority's website. - All receipts/disbursements of funds will be undertaken by CHAPS settlement. - Direct Dealing mandates: The Council will provide (in the case of lending) / obtain (in the case of borrowing) and maintain on file dealing mandates with any new money market counterparty.
+The mandates should be on letter-headed paper, dated and signed. - All banking transactions will only be undertaken by the personnel authorised to operate the Council's banks accounts. - If the Authority takes/provides loans from individuals, it will establish robust procedures for verifying and recording the appropriate financial and personal information of such individuals. - When receiving request for change of payment details, due care will be exercised to ascertain the bona fide of the request and avoid potential fraud.
+Additional checks will be made through pre-existing contact details for the payee before altering payment details.